apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 }
 ```

-This resolver calls `Query.user` on the `userSchema` to lookup a `User` and adds that user to the `Reservation.user` field that was previouly defined at the gateway.
+This resolver calls `Query.user` on the `userSchema` to lookup a `User` and adds that user to the `Reservation.user` field that was previously defined at the gateway.
 This code can all remain.
 You don't need to remove it from the stitched gateway.
 In fact, if you did that, the stitched gateway would break.

 Instead, we just need to _add_ a resolver for `Reservation.user` in the `Users` service.